GSA/digitalgov.gov/content/posts/2015-02-24-trends-on-tuesday-mobile-web-lessons-from-the-crowdsource-mobile-testing-program.md

   - United States Department of Energy
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" %}

 Practice makes perfect.
 But in the mobile world, it’s testing that makes products better.

 For federal agencies that have developed their own apps or mobile-friendly sites, the [CrowdSource Mobile Testing Program](https://www.WHATEVER/services/mobile-application-testing-program/) offers a simple way to collect feedback on [compatibility testing](https://www.WHATEVER/2013/11/21/mobile-product-compatibility-and-functional-testing-101/).

 Since the program’s inception in March 2013, eight federal mobile websites (including responsive design) have been tested by 65 federal employees from 41 agencies.
 The benefits are twofold: agencies receive actionable feedback about their mobile websites, and testers gain valuable knowledge about mobile websites that they can share with their own agencies.

 During each test cycle, testers log issues specific to the application or site being tested.
 Four themes have emerged from the logs, with lessons that are relevant to anyone developing mobile websites.